KemonoBAT4/KemonoBAT4/README.md

 - [🖥️ Midngiht](https://github.com/KemonoBAT4/Midnight): A C++ Windows application with an AI assistant.
 - [🐦‍⬛ Cardinal](https://github.com/KemonoBAT4/Cardinal): A gestional web application with customizable server and dasbhoard
-- [📚 P.L.](https://github.com/KemonoBAT4/Programming-Library): A Library to store informations about any topics
+- [📚 P.L.](https://github.com/KemonoBAT4/Programming-Library): A Programming Library to store informations about any topics to help new developers
 ---
 You're welcome to explore my projects and get in touch if you're interested in working together. 🌟